 22. David Davis misled parliament over the sectoral reports the Brexit department has conducted:

-In June of 2017 David Davis told parliament – “We’ve already got 50, nearly 60 sector analyses already done,” suggesting that impact assessments had been completed into up to 58 sectors of the UK economy.
+In June of 2017 David Davis told parliament: “We’ve already got 50, nearly 60 sector analyses already done,”.
+Suggesting that impact assessments had been completed into up to 58 sectors of the UK economy.
 In October 2017 he told parliament that impact assessment had been conducted in “excruciating” detail.

 However, in early December 2017 David Davis told the Brexit committee that analysis of how leaving the EU could impact sectors do not exist at all.
 He claimed their “usefulness” for individual sectors was “near zero.”

 The Department for Exiting the EU then provided the Brexit committee with summaries of 39 sectors that will be impacted by Brexit.
 These reports have now been published by the Brexit committee but do not assess how Brexit may impact the key sectors of the UK economy.
-All the reports provides is a summary of each sector and how it currently interacts with the EU.
+All the reports provide a summary of each sector and how it currently interacts with the EU.
 This contradicts what David Davis had previously told parliament and suggests he has misled parliament.

 Labour MP Pat McFadden said: “The knots the Government has tied itself in over publication of these reports says more about the state of politics and the Government’s paranoid state of mind than it does about Brexit.